 The Company has not yet generated revenue.
-During the year ended September 30, 2014 the Company spent approximately \$30,000 per month on patents, product development, operations, professional fees, and governance up to the end of September, 2014.
-This spending rate of the Company during the last year has been greater than the approximately \$20,000 to 25,000 per month spend rate the Company has consistently displayed since it began operations in May, 2010.
-The main increases in spending during the year occurred in patent and product R&D expenses.
+During the year ended September 30, 2014 and subsequently during the three months ending December 31, 2014, the Company spent approximately \$25,000 to 35,000 per month on operations, professional fees and governance.
+This spending rate of the Company during the last year has been consistent with the spending rate the Company has consistently displayed in recent years..